 Making matters worse, flushed and other material and sediment that built up over the years hastens the deterioration of the pipes from the inside.
-So not only do the pipes clog like arteries, the walls brow thin.
+So not only do the pipes clog like arteries, the walls wear thin.

 Additionally, joints and elbows that join two or more pipes, either to extend their run or make turns, also become vulnerable and can leak at the seams.

 There’s no easy remedy to a clogged galvanized pipe.
 If your drain clogs, the caustic chemicals and drain “snakes” often used to clear clogs can cause further damage to already jeopardized pipes.

 While it has its own issues, PVC generally wears much better over time than galvanized pipes.
 But that’s of little solace to a homeowner facing failing galvanized pipes.

 Keep in mind, there’s generally no health concern related to the breakdown of galvanized pipes.
 The highly publicized lead contamination in cities like Flint, Michigan, pipes carried potable or fresh water into the home.
 The pipes in question here are drain pipes, not plumbing for drinking water or outdoor irrigation.
 Generally speaking, well-water pipes for lawn irrigation are not galvanized, as elements in untreated well water drawn from the aquifer can harm galvanized treatments.